Code-Institute-Submissions/the-shamans-cat/README.md

 >## **FEATURES**

-### **Features Common to Each Page**
+### **Existing Features Common to Each Page**

 * **Logo** – Silhouette of Jaguar with text setting the brand - on every page top-right-hand side in the navigation bar, acts as a link to the home page from any other page on the website.
 There is also a logo in the footer bottom right-hand-side of each page.
 This logo also acts as a link to the home page.

 * **Navigation bar** – Fixed position at the top of the screen and reading from left to right, in a conventional manner, offering intuitive access to all pages of the website.
 The navigation-bar is replaced with a menu icon, for mobile devices, which drops down over content when clicked.

-* **Hero Image with Jumbotron** – Hero image with call-to-action (CTA) button, to get attention of user.
+* **Hero Image with Jumbotron** – Hero image with overlaid Jumbotron containing a text area to each page.
+Below this text area is a call-to-action (CTA) button, to contact the practitioner.
+The button is brightly coloured to get attention of user.
 Different hero image and Jumbotron text on each page, but with same format, which keeps a consistent feel across all the website pages.

 * **Footer** – This is at the bottom of every page and contains:
     *   Logo - When clicked takes user back to home page.